Palliative Care With Nurse Led Care At Home | The Good Care Group

 Short term care or respite care

-Respite care or a short term arrangement provide an opportunity for a family carer to take a much needed break from caring for someone who is at end-of-life, or for you to try live-in care for the first time to see how live-in care works and whether it is the right choice for you in the future.
+Respite care or a short-term arrangement provides an opportunity for a regular family carer to take a much-needed break from caring for someone who is nearing the end of their life.
+It also provides a great opportunity for individuals to experience, first hand, how live-in care works and whether it is the right choice.

 “The service provided by The Good Care Group is professional and driven by the desire to keep the elderly healthier and happier at home.
 This is valuable to clients and their families, avoiding a move into a care home.”